sjek/openmw-0.47-changelog-write-out/README.md

 the documentation build from this source resides in

   https://openmw-047-changelog-write-out.readthedocs.io/en/latest/

+for contributing you need a clone (2)

-to set this up i have used following procedure
+setting this up i have used following procedure

 if you are cloning and adding unto this repository, you can skip 3, 4 and 5